Where can we buy the board?

-You can buy the Calliope mini at several resellers, one of them is Exp-Tech: Get your Calliope mini!
+You can buy the Calliope mini at several resellers or here directly: Get your Calliope mini!

-We would be happy to bring Calliope mini to your country!
-If you are interested in partnering, please write us an e-mail: firstname.lastname@example.org
+We would be happy to bring Calliope mini to every country!
+If you are interested in partnering, please write us an e-mail: email@example.com

 Of course!
 Different providers are working on material, from online tutorials to printed books and classroom boxes.
 Material is the linchpin of the whole project, that's why we're preparing this material thoroughly with different partners, for example with the German educational provider Cornelsen.
 We feel close to the idea of open educational resources (OER), that's why we encourage our partners to provide OER material and make it applicable on our website.
 The first teaching material can be downloaded on our page for teachers here (German only).

 The Raspberry is too complex for primary school, same applies to the Arduino.
 Both need extra shields or hats (sensors, speakers) to be useful in class.
 This doesn't make sense in regular schools.
 That's why we wanted to build an affordable board with all the features needed for a wide variety of experiments.

 There are two reasons for not doing so: The contact strip is arranged in a way that leads to short circuits quite regularly - the contacts are too close to each other (that's also why we chose the star shape for the mini, putting the contacts as far away from each other as possible).
 Furthermore, the micro:bit lacks a few important components, to supply students with great experiments, most importantly a speaker, a RGB-LED and a microphone.